Go Back

 For the streusel

 • In a medium sized bowl, add flour, brown sugar, white sugar, cinnamon, and softened butter.
-Using a fork or your hands, mix this until combined and crumble the streusel into smaller and larger pieces.
+Mix this until combined and crumble the streusel into smaller and larger pieces.
 Set aside in the fridge when done.

 1 cup all-purpose flour, 1/4 cup + 1 tbsp dark brown sugar, 1/4 cup + 1 tbsp white sugar, 6 tbsp butter, 1/2 tsp cinnamon